 The drive motor is responsible for ensuring that the drum turns while the appliance is running.
 While rare, a drive motor can fail.
 When it does happen, the part may be internally shorting out, resulting in your dryer tripping the breaker.

 To tell whether the drive motor is your issue or not, switch off the power to the dryer and pull it out from the dryer if it isn’t already.
 Then, remove the panels so that you’re able to access the part.

 Once you’ve done that, please locate the drive motor, and use a multimeter to test the component for continuity and short ground as you have with the heating element and heating element assembly.

 Again, if there is continuity, which shows that the part has shorted out, it will need to be replaced.
 If the drive motor is fine, though, then simply move on to check the next dryer component on the list.

-A multimeter can be used to test each of these components to determine if they are good or if there is a short with one of them.
-If you find a component with a short, it will need to be repaired or replaced.
+A multimeter can be used to test each of these components to determine if they are good or if there is a shortage with one of them.
+If you find a faulty component, it will need to be repaired or replaced.

 When you’re experiencing trouble with your appliances, we hope you’ll check out some of our other troubleshooting articles.
 Thank you for reading, and again, we hope that we have helped you solve your problem!